chanind/word2vec-gender-bias-explorer/README.md

 ## I have an idea to improve this!

 Please, submit a PR or open an issue!
-Any help to make this project better is greatly appreciated!
+Any help or ideas to make this project better is greatly appreciated!

+## License

+This project is available under a MIT license